FRRouting/frr/doc/user/bgp.rst

    limit is set to 100 by default.
 Increasing this value will really be possible if more file descriptors are available in the BGP process.
-This value is defined by the underlying system (ulimit value), and can be overriden by `--limit-fds`.
+This value is defined by the underlying system (ulimit value), and can be overridden by `--limit-fds`.
 More information is available in chapter (:ref:`common-invocation-options`).

 .. clicmd:: coalesce-time (0-4294967295)